HoratioConkerhead/stitched-up-companion/docs/design_document.md

 ## Executive Summary

 This document outlines the design and implementation strategy for an interactive companion app for Matt Parry's novel "Stitched Up."
-The app will allow readers to explore the complex spy narrative through multiple lenses, helping them track characters, understand relationships, follow locations, and navigate the intricate plot.
+The app allows readers to explore the complex spy narrative through multiple lenses, helping them track characters, understand relationships, follow locations, and navigate the intricate plot.

 ## Target Audience